 If your property is classified as residential, farm, managed forest or conservation land:

-- You MUST first file a Request for Reconsideration (RFR) within MPAC 90 days of receiving your Notice.
+- You MUST first file a Request for Reconsideration (RFR) with MPAC within 120 days of receiving your Notice.

 - You MUST receive their Notice of Decision BEFORE filing an appeal with the Board.